Applied Positive Psychology

 OnLine

 This course explores how people grow and develop over time in healthy ways.
 It covers stage models of development, positive youth development, thriving in early and middle adulthood, and successful aging.
 Particular attention is paid to cultural differences in healthy development as well as practices that nurture resilience across the lifespan.
-Emphasis is placed on existential and values-based applications in positive psychology.

 OnLine